mespada829/Useful-Shell-Commands/README.md

 Ctrl-R - Search through the previously entered commands

-Ctrl-C - Opens a new command in the same window
+Ctrl-C - Opens a new command line in the same window

 ```